Start generating business ideas with the Wix Business Launcher →

 To come up with a business name that's both unique and compliant, consider these tips:

-• Consider your website and domain name: You'll also need to check domain availability if you plan make a website for your business.
+Consider your website and domain name: You'll also need to check domain availability if you plan on making a website for your business.
 For branding purposes it's important to make sure your business name and domain are highly similar if not identical.

-Tip: If you're having trouble coming up with a unique name for your business, consider using a business name generator to help you kickstart the process.
+Tip: If you're having trouble coming up with a unique LLC names, consider using a business name generator to help you kickstart the process.

 02. Choose your registered agent